 generous with his time and knowledge.'

-I'd also like to thank Mr. Richard Robinett (who
+I'd also like to thank his wife, Jopie, for her unfailing support, Mr. Richard Robinett (who

 used to work for Ernie as a gardener) and Pastor James Porter (of Caldwell

 Free Methodist Church) who provided me with the photos of Ernie's grave

 Says Richard : 'Ernie is buried on a hill overlooking

 the Boise River with foothills in the distance.
 It is a lovely setting.'

 As you all know, Ernie's official site is part